Explainer: How Reuters/Ipsos measured the shift in the way Americans see race

 An analysis of Reuters/Ipsos public opinion polling from 2016 to 2019 finds that racial anxieties among white Americans have softened since 2016, when Trump was running for office.
 And survey respondents who reject racial stereotypes are more interested in voting than those who express stronger levels of anti-black or anti-Hispanic biases.

 To conduct its analysis, Reuters and Ipsos, its polling partner, worked with political scientists at the University of Michigan and Duke University to measure how Americans’ feelings about race have changed over the past several years.
-(For graphic on Americans' changing views on race: tmsnrt.rs/2YPpVBW)

 Here is how those measurements were conducted.